RodriSNas/LLM-CV-Gender-Based-Bias-Analysis/README.md

 * The pipeline **is not executed automatically**; each step is manual.
 * The **input/output paths** must be adjusted for each experimente as referred throught this guide.
 * Claude and GPT have separate pipelines.
-* Alternative prompts are located in `Pipeline/` and are loaded by the main pipeline.
+* Alternative prompts are located in `Pipeline` and are loaded by the main pipeline.

 \---